Export VAT: A quick guide

 Indirect exports:

-Indirect exports occur when the buyer collects, or arranges for the collection and transportation of the goods.
+Indirect exports occur when the buyer collects or arranges for the collection and transportation of the goods.
 In this case, the supplier must add the 15% standard VAT rate to the final price of the goods.
 The buyer may then claim a refund from the VAT refund administrator.

-The supplier can also choose to supply the goods to the purchaser at the zero rate.
+The supplier can also choose to supply the goods to the purchaser at a zero rate.
 This can be done when the supplier can prove that the goods were transported to a harbour or airport classified as a “designated commercial port” (Table 1 provides a list of designated South African commercial ports) and were exported to the buyer.

 The supplier will be held accountable if the conditions of the export are not met, therefore it is up to the supplier to decide whether to apply the standard VAT rate (15%) or zero rate.

-Table 1: Designated South African commercial ports
+Table 1: Designated commercial ports

 Zimbabwe: